submini/balatro-mod-index/mods/Aikoyori@Aikoyoris-Shenanigans/description.md

 ## I wanted to ask if I can spell swear words when playing the so called Scrabble?
 That's for you to find out!
 Download now!

+## What if I have more questions?
+Feel free to ask in [Discord Server](https://discord.gg/JVg8Bynm7k) for the mod or open an issue!

 ## Credits
 `@larantula_j` on Discord for their Maxwell's Notebook contribution